Home / North America / Mexico / Noreste (Escobedo) power station

 Local climate & thermal context

-This other plant generates electricity for the grid.
+This gas plant burns natural gas in a turbine — often in a combined-cycle setup — to generate electricity.
 It sits in a hot semi-arid steppe climate (Köppen BSh) — Northern Hemisphere, latitude 25.9°N — which shapes how much energy it can produce and how its output varies through the year.

 22.4°Cannual mean temp